 Taking care of that business wouldn’t be so easy, as Miami paid a visit to a good Syracuse team and had to do one more Cardiac finish.
 The ‘Canes led 16-10, when Syracuse reached the 32-yard line.
 On the final play quarterback Marvin Graves completed a pass down near the goal line.
 The Orange were stopped on the three-yard line.
 Once again, Miami survived.
 Senior linebacker Michael Barrow had a simple explanation—“It’s all heart!”, he screamed to the TV cameras in the aftermath of the win.

 After a blowout of San Diego State, Miami secured their perfect season.
 Their quarterback, Gino Torretta, won the Heisman Trophy, although this was a classic case of giving a quarterback way too much credit for a team achievement.
 Torretta’s selection is one of the two or three worst of my lifetime and on my short list of worst major award decisions in any sport during my lifetime.
 Miami was consistently winning defensive-oriented games, with the defense or special teams making key plays.
-If there was a quarterback carrying this team I missed.
+If there was a quarterback carrying this team, I missed it.

 The 1992 Miami Hurricanes showed as much heart as any of their championship predecessors and it’s why they remain a great story even 21 years after the fact.
 But they didn’t have the same dominating talent and it’s what finally did them in.
 Alabama was motivated and played its best game in the Sugar Bowl, pulling away in the second half to a 34-13 win.
 At a program that had come to see the national title as the only measurement of success, the 1992 Cardiac Canes didn’t get their due.
 But they deserve better—they made clutch play after clutch play and produced a memorable season as they tried to chase down their dream.